 Aimee maintains a couture line, Aimee Nielsen, and an active/sport line, Nielsena Sport.
 However, pieces from both collections can often be mixed and matched.

-Aimee ran NCAA collegiate cross country and track for the University of South Dakota.
-In her time at the University she was a cross country All-American, Academic All-American and a multiple time conference champion and national qualifier in cross country, indoor and outdoor track in distances that included: 6,000 meters, 1600 meters, 3,000 meters, 5,000 meters, a member of a school record setting 4x800 meter relay and distance medley relay teams.
+Aimee's love of activewear textiles began when she was an NCAA cross country/track and field athlete at the University of South Dakota.
+In her time at the University she was a cross country All-American and multiple time conference champion and national qualifier in distances that included: 6,000 meters, 5,000 meters, 3,000 meters, 1600 meters, a member of the record setting 4x800 relay and distance medley relay teams.
 She was the first woman at the University of South Dakota to become a NCAA Conference cross country champion for the school.
-After law school, Aimee continued her training for running in Flagstaff, Arizona; one of the United States' top training cities for elite distance athletes.
+Aimee then continued her training for running in Flagstaff, Arizona; a top training city for elite distance athletes.